raspberrypilearning/explore-a-3d-world/en/step_7.md

 ![The scene view with new camera position, additional shapes and enlarged character with the construction mesh turned back on.](images/customised-project.png)

-You can download the basic and extended projects as packages along with the zipped WebGL projects from the zipped solutions directory at [https://rpf.io/p/en/explore-a-3d-world-get](https://rpf.io/p/en/explore-a-3d-world-get)
+You can download the basic and extended projects as packages along with the WebGL projects from the zipped solutions directory at [https://rpf.io/p/en/explore-a-3d-world-get](https://rpf.io/p/en/explore-a-3d-world-get)

 --- collapse ---